-Writing for Podcasts and Radio Podcast junkies, NPR nerds, tinkerers, and talkers, this new course needs your voices.
-In it, you'll start learning to tell stories with sound, practice recording and interviewing, write and revise scripts, edit and mix sound, think critically about the media you consume, and contextualize all of that in the history of radio.
+Writing for Podcasts and Radio Podcast fans, NPR nerds, tinkerers, and talkers, this course needs all voices.
+In it, students will start learning to tell stories with sound, practice recording and interviewing, write and revise scripts, edit and mix audio, think critically about the media they consume, and contextualize all of that in the history of radio.
 Homework will mostly be listening to great podcasts like This American Life, Historically Black, StoryCorps, Ear Hustle, Radiolab, and The Truth.
-You'll also make something of your own each week, building to a final project of your choosing.
-As you do, you'll learn the gear and software you'll need to make your own first podcast.
+Students will also make something of their own each week, building to a final project of their choosing that they will produce and submit to National Public Radio's Student Podcast Challenge.
+As they do, they will learn the gear and software they'll need to make their own first podcasts.
 Special note to athletes who may compete in college at the Division I or Division II level: Although this course gives credit toward Friends School graduation, the National Collegiate Athletic Association has determined that this course does not count towards required high school credits.
-1/2 credit
+1⁄2 credit